 An increase in manufacturing production

 Manufacturing production numbers are released monthly by the Federal Reserve.
-The numbers are contained in the Industrial Production and Capacity Utilization statistical summary.
+The numbers are contained in the Industrial Production and Capacity Utilization statistical release.

 Manufacturing jobs are extremely important to the US economy.
 Most of the recent job growth has come from part-time, low-paying, service-sector jobs—especially restaurant and retail jobs.
 These jobs certainly are better than nothing, but they aren’t the types of jobs you want to see if you want longer-term prosperity.